 "Ben-Hur" is a flawed epic with slightly dated features, but with still enough energy and spark to captivate even today's audience.
 Surprisingly, it is actually a Jesus Christ story where Jesus is actually a supporting character in the background of the main story, the one about the injustice carried towards Ben-Hur, but in the end it connects with her and naturally gives a positive religious context—though it is burdened by being too preachy in the last 20 minutes of its running time, especially in some contrived symbols involving Hur's conversion to Christianity.
 It is a four hour long film that demands patience and the first half an hour drags too obviously, but once the story gets going, it raises a few interesting points about corruption of power, loyalty and the triumph of love over revenge.
 And curiously enough, the best, most touching parts are the one involving water: when a thirsty Ben-Hur is walking together with other prisoners in the hot desert, the Roman soldiers stop to drink from a well.
 The Romans give every prisoner water, except Ben-Hur because Messala exclusively ordered it so.
 But then a man, whose face is never seen, gives him water too—it is Christ.
 A Roman soldier spots that and wants to stop him with force, but when Christ looks him directly in the eyes he just stops, enlightened, not having the heart to do anything bad.
 Wyler directed that scene just right, with care and understated magic, and the result is truly memorable.

 Excellent Hugh Griffith almost steals the show in the supporting role of Sheikh Ilderim, who is a refreshingly energetic and direct character: a small comical sequence, after a meal, has him waiting for a confused Hur to do something, until the protagonist realizes he should burp in order to show the Sheikh that he enjoyed the food.
 The more dramatic moments stand out, though, especially in the sequence where an angry Hur demands to know if his mother and sister are still alive after five years in a dungeon by Messala, and the viewers are revealed their fate as lepers.
-The highlight is arguably the epic, 10 minute-long chariot race sequence, realized almost without any dialogues, which is almost as gripping and thrilling as a Hitchock film.
-However, after that race, the rest of the film's 40 minutes are like an anticlimax, dragging too much at times, since the inner story arc was concluded by that point.
+The highlight is arguably the epic, 10 minute-long chariot race sequence, realized almost without any dialogue, which is almost as gripping and thrilling as a Hitchock film.
+However, after that race, the remainder of the film's 40 minutes are like an anticlimax, dragging too much at times, since the inner story arc was concluded by that point.
 Among the epic Bible films of that time, "Ben-Hur" is one of the most profitable ones (over 98,000,000 tickets sold at the the American box office, placing it as the 13th highest grossing film of the 20th century) and is generally considered one of the best remakes, yet is too masochistic at times while overemphasizing suffering, and the acting is wooden by the 50s standards, whereas the story clumsily trips over some religious promotions or dogmas near the end, but it offers just enough awe and weight to impress due to its emotional personal story.

 Grade:+++